 There is great value in providing metrics to management on the utilization of library resources.
 To be a truly modern library, you need to be able to access and analyze real-time data about your online subscriptions and library services and how they are being utilized.
-With many Electronic Resource Management (ERM) tools on the market, if your firm doesn’t already have one in place, the 2018 budget may be the time to consider such an investment.
+With many Electronic Resource Management (ERM) tools on the market, if your firm doesn’t already have one in place, it may be the time to consider such an investment.
 While the upfront expense might seem significant, presenting the purchase to management in a business case and showing return on investment that the ERM will provide can go far to help management better understand the value of the purchase.

 The data analysis and insight an ERM tool provides in evaluating electronic subscriptions for renewal or cancellation may in fact help to offset the actual costs of the ERM purchase.
 In terms of contract negotiations for electronic subscriptions, ERMs provide you with the raw data regarding actual usage of your online vendors.
 This is powerful information and can help guide your decisions on whether to retain or cancel an expensive subscription or try to negotiate a lower fee if usage is low.
 You can pull reports and chart usage with ease based on a wide variety of criteria, including office location, practice group, individual user, and date ranges.
 The canned reports allow you the flexibility of charts and graphs to help explain to management library expenses, especially at budget time.
 ERMs can also fulfill many other functions.